floopio/figgus/README.md

 # figgus

-A Clojure library that handles reading configuration from json files (locally and remotely) and allowing system property overrides.
+A Clojure library that handles reading configuration from json files (locally and remotely) and allowing system property and environment variable overrides using clojure types.

 ## Usage